UoA-CARES/hpc-client/docs/outputs.md

 Job outputs are stored on the CARES NAS and can be accessed directly from your computer.

-Mounting the NAS locally is often more convenient than downloading files through a web browser, especially for large datasets, model checkpoints, videos, and experiment results.

 After a job completes, outputs are available from the shared HPC storage under:

 ```text